 Whatever miracles of healing which still occur today would be exceptions to the general rule of the uniformity of nature.
 The mortality rate is still 100%.

-That said, it seems to me that “no signs” does not preclude surprising or unlikely provisions or answers to prayers, or inexplicable insights or words of knowledge, as long as they don’t involve outright and public exceptions to normal physical laws.
+That said, it seems to me that “no signs” does not preclude surprising or unlikely provisions or answers to prayers, or inexplicable insights or words of knowledge, as long as they don’t involve widely-observable exceptions to normal physical laws.

 While it cannot be empirically verified, and is subject to other critiques, the hypothesis of an eternally-existing multiverse is an honest alternative to the supernatural creation of our universe.
 What is not so honest is the claim by Lawrence Krauss that whole universes can pop out of nothing, such that no Creator is needed.
 It turns out that Krauss gets all his mileage by equivocating on the definition of “nothing.”
 We have known for many decades that a vacuum which is devoid of detectable particles is not really empty.
 There are always fluctuating quantum fields, leading to the appearance and rapid disappearance of pairs of virtual particles.
 The vacuum is also permeated with “dark energy”, which drives the accelerating expansion of the universe.

 Even if it were reasonable to extrapolate from the appearance of pairs of particles to the production of a whole universe from the vacuum state, the quantum vacuum is not “nothing.”
 True “nothing” would involve the absence of the pre-existing quantum fields.
 This is pretty basic, and a number of scholars have taken Krauss to task here.
 Krauss also tries to appeal to the Wheeler-Dewitt equation to invoke an even deeper form of “nothing”, but this also fails: this equation deals with a whole collection of spaces, which again are not “nothing.”